 Status: Active/Funded.
-The Council approved funding for preliminary engineering in June.
 An RFQ for assistance with preliminary engineering from a private engineering firm(s) was released in June.
-Interviews were held in July, and contract negotiations and coordination continued in August-October since the bids that were received exceeded the amount approved by the Council and currently available in the Stormwater Enterprise Fund.
-After reviewing the RFQ responses, staff are pursuing a contract with Sungate Design for the preliminary engineering.
-Assuming the Council approves a budget amendment to increase the funding for the project, preliminary engineering will be completed this spring, and construction bid in the summer of 2020.
+Interviews were held in July, and contract negotiations and coordination continued in August-October since the bids that were received exceeded the amount approved by the Board and currently available in the Stormwater Enterprise Fund.
+Presuming a successful outcome, the plan is to complete the preliminary engineering this fall/winter, and construction in 2020.
+Staff have continued to work diligently with NCDPS and FEMA to pursue federal assistance for this project.